Child Bride (1938) – A Controversial Exploitation Drama That Sparked National Debate

 Key Cast Performances

-• Shirley Mills as Jennie Colton – In her film debut, Mills later starred in The Grapes of Wrath (1939).
+• Shirley Mills as Jennie Colton -Mills was in her first screen appearance which was later followed by the Grapes of Wrath (1939).

-• Diana Durrell as Miss Carol – The schoolteacher crusading against injustice.
+• Diana Durrell as Miss Carol -The schoolteacher on a crusade against injustice.

 • Warner Richmond as Jake Bolby – The villainous man seeking to marry a child.